jewelshkjony/BkashPayment/README.md

-# BkashPayment
+# BkashPayment Extension
 An extension to make bKash merchant payment from your android application.
+Support Kodular, Niotron, App Inventor and it's other distributions.

 Bkash payment gateway integration in android with PHP web server.